 In fall, bucks rub their antlers on trees to remove the dried velvet from their antlers and to mark their territory.
-This rubbing removes the thin layer of bark on small trees and can seriously damage or destroy them.
+This rubbing removes the thin layer of bark on small trees and can seriously damage or destroy them as it disrupts the water and nutrient-conducting tissues in the tree.
 Young trees with flexible trunks and thin smooth bark are most likely to be damaged.
-Once the trunk becomes 3 to 4 inches in diameter damage is much less likely to occur.
-Trunk damage typically occurs 1½ to 3½ feet above the ground.
+Once trees have more corky and thick bark with trunks that are not flexible (usually when they are 3 to 4 inches in diameter or larger), the chance of damage from antler rubbing goes down significantly Trunk damage typically occurs 1½ to 3½ feet above the ground.

 Damage caused by bucks rubbing their antlers on small trees can be prevented by driving three sturdy wooden stakes or fence posts around each tree in late summer.
 Space the stakes or posts about 18 inches apart.

 How to Manage Deer Damage If It Occurs